Some of our services have changed. Please see our services page for more details

 Hypoglycemic attack (Hypo)

-Insulin dependent diabetics are more at risk than those on oral medication of having a hypoglycaemic attack, commonly known as a “hypo”.
-This is when the blood glucose drops too low.
+Insulin-dependent diabetics are more at risk than those on oral medication of having a hypoglycaemic attack, commonly known as a 'hypo'.
+This is when blood glucose drops too low.

-This may be because your employee hasn’t eaten enough or skipped a meal or has been undertaking a strenuous role or exercising more and hasn’t adjusted their food intake and insulin dose to accommodate it.
+This may be because your employee hasn’t eaten enough or skipped a meal or has been undertaking a strenuous role or exercising more, and they have not adjusted their food intake and insulin dose to accommodate it.

 Key sources of support